mstarski/win-dotfiles/README.md

 # My personal config for WSL workflow

 ![thumb-1920-116875](https://github.com/mstarski/win-dotfiles/assets/32843198/a151d914-7e31-41f4-9dda-5d08628e3c2e)

 ## Requirements

 ### Linux

-ALl dependencies are listed in `deps.json` under `dependencies` key.
+All dependencies are listed in `deps.json` under `dependencies` key.
 There is a healthcheck script included that will check if everything is set up correctly.
 It can be run via